ShawnZou717/ShawnZou717.github.io/_posts/2023-08-03-transformer-analysis.md

 * **One-hot encoding**

     One-hot encoding is a technique that transfers words into binary vector where each value represent one word in the lexicon.
-Fot a given word, the value at its corresponding position is turned on (set to be 1) while the others remain turned off (set to be 0).
+For a given word, the value at its corresponding position is turned on (set to be 1) while the others remain turned off (set to be 0).
 For example, we have RGB Tricolor, each color can be expressed by the following vectors:

     | Color | Vector |
     | :------------: | :------------: |